 Collections for large items, not large quantities of waste!
 If it fits in a bag, why wait?

-**REGISTER HERE OR BY PHONE AT 506-743-1490**
+**REGISTER HERE OR BY PHONE AT (506) 743-1490 ext.
+1**

-When should you register?
+When should I register?

-- LIMIT OF SIX (6) ITEMS PER COLLECTION - For a total of up to 48 items per year.
+- LIMIT OF SIX (6) ITEMS PER COLLECTION—For a total of up to 48 items per year.

-- Building materials are accepted in bundles no larger than 4 x 2 x 2 ft (1.2 x 0.6 x 0.6 m) and 50lb (23 kg).
+- Construction materials are accepted in bundles no larger than 4 x 2 x 2 ft (1.2 x 0.6 x 0.6 m) and weighing no more than 50 lb (23 kg).

 - No black or opaque bags